Planar orthogonal polynomials and boundary universality in the random normal matrix model: Preliminaries

 \subsection{Steepest descent analysis}

-When describing our computational algorithm in Section~\ref{sec:alg}, we will find need for the following result (\cite{Horm}, p.
+For our computational algorithm in Section~\ref{sect:alg}, we will need the following result (\cite{Horm}, p.
 220, Theorem 7.7.5).
-For the formulation, we need some notation.
+The formulation requires some notation.
 For an open subset $\Omega$ of $\R$, we let $C^k(\Omega)$ denote the space of $k$ times differentiable functions on $\Omega$, and for a compact subset $K$ of $\R$, we let $C^k_0(K)$ denote the space $k$ times differentiable, compactly supported functions on $\R$ whose support is contained in $K$.
 The norm in the space $C^k(\Omega)$ is defined as

 and the norm in $C^k_0(K)$ is analogously defined.